travetto/travetto/docs/tasking/COMPLETED.md

 Model Elasticsearch
 -----------------------
+- [X] Upgrade to latest client, and convert code to support all
 - [X] Regex as strings wrt to binding and schema validation
 - [X] Schema config for text field arrays
 - [X] Migrated to new elasticsearch client as old one was deprecated